bbreaker/MISTEuv/README.md

 MISTEuv (Beta)
 --------------

 MISTEuv was developed to estimate missing unit-value streamflow data for USGS streamflow-gaging stations.
-Estimates are generated using a generalized additive model (GAM) with one or two index streamflow gaging stations.
+Estimates are generated using a generalized additive model (GAM) with one or two index streamflow-gaging stations.

 Software
 --------